RocketLaunchpad/PropertyWrapper/README.md

     - `@Redirect(_ keyPath: KeyPath<WrappedType, ValueType>)` is a special case of the `Map` property wrapper, providing an identity transform of `{ $0 }` as its block argument.
     - `@MutableRedirect(_ keyPath: WritableKeyPath<WrappedType, ValueType>)` is a special case of the `MutableMap` property wrapper, providing identity transforms of `{ $0 }` as the `get` and `set` block arguments.

+These property wrappers can only be used on instances of the `Wrapper<WrappedType>` class.

+Each property wrapper takes a key path.
+This is used to extract a value from the wrapped object of type `WrappedType`.
+In the case of `Box` property wrappers, the key path refers to a box type that can be unboxed to a `Boxable` type.
+The underlying property must conform to the `Boxable` protocol, and its associated `Boxable.BoxedType` must match the box type.
+For `Map` property wrappers, the key path refers to a property of the wrapped object of type `WrappedType`.
+This is the input to the `using` and `get` blocks as well as the output of the `set` block.

 ## Installation Instructions

 To install, add the following to your `Podfile`: